 Your tax agent ensures your OSS and/or IOSS registration on the tax administration portal.

-It sends you the model of the matrices to be filled in for the transmission of data to be declared quarterly for the OSS EU portal and/or monthly for the IOSS portal.
+IHesends you templates of spreadsheet to be filled in for the transmission of data to be declared quarterly for the OSS EU scheme and/or monthly for the IOSS scheme.

 QUARTERLY DATA REPORTING